evan-gordon/s_chat/README.md

 https://github.com/dwyl/phoenix-chat-example

 ## TODO
-  * Upgrade to phoenix 1.4
+  * Upgrade to phoenix 1.4 - replace brunch w/ webpack
   * Upgrate to Elixir 1.9
+  * <s>voting system,</s> for what to watch, maybe more
   * Incoming messages are on left side of chat window?
   * Message timestamps
   * Time when read